 Again a nightly adventure.
-I am attracted to the nightly atmosphere.
-I return to a place where I can usually stand undisturbed and I lean against the bridge railing and just listen tasting the sounds and fragrances.
-A friend has told me that he heard a very rare bird here last night.
+I am attracted to nightly experiences.
+Now I return to a place where I can usually stand undisturbed and I lean against the bridge railing, just listening, tasting the sounds and fragrances.
+A friend has told me he heard a very rare bird here last night.
 A Blythe’s reed warbler.

-On my way to the bridge, I see the bushy vegetation along the small river that winds through the fields.
+On my way to the bridge, I see the bushy vegetation along the small river winding through the fields.
 At a distance, I see a figure at the bridge.
 Is it an old gate post?
-As I get closer, I see that it is a person standing by the roadside.
+As I get closer, I see a person standing by the roadside.

 We exchange greetings and it turns out that the person – a man in his 60s – has the same errand as myself.

 We stand for a while listening to the quiet midnight.
 It is completely silent.
 No – from the nearby cemetery two young owls are begging for food.
 And one of the parents gives up a little hoot.

 That’s all.
 We talk a little.
 Listen to the silence.
 After half an hour, a car stops by.
 Another person who wants to hear the rare bird.
 We are conferencing for a while.
 We move 600 meters east along a winding dirt road to a stone bridge with willow and reeds along the small river.

 There we hear the warbler.
 In the twilight we do not see it, but it is only 5 meters away.
 It sings strong and beautifully.

 As we listen, other night singers begin to be heard.
 Quail.
 Marsh warbler.
 It’s half past three a.m. before we leave.